manoharan-lab/holopy/docs/source/users/basics.rst

 :Optical Setup:

-   Details about the optical system and optical path are specified as a :class:`holopy.core.metadata.Optics` object containing wavelength, polarization, divergence, ... of illumination light, index of refraction of the medium the scatterers are in, and any lenses or other optical elements present in the beam path.
+   Details about the optical system and optical path are specified as a :class:`.metadata.Optics` object containing wavelength, polarization, divergence, ... of illumination light, index of refraction of the medium the scatterers are in, and any lenses or other optical elements present in the beam path.